cagdascalis/sail-lumen/README.md

 # lumen-sail
-Laravel Sail Package for Lumen
+Laravel Sail Package for Lumen 9 with php8.1

 Install package: